 To get started with Nerdy View, you’ll need to enable it within the Labs section.
 Follow these instructions for enabling Labs features.

 Once Nerdy View is enabled, browse to a product in your catalogue and have a look at the toolbar at the top of the screen.
-You’ll see a drop-down menu with Pretty selected by default.
+You’ll see the Views drop-down menu with Pretty selected by default.
 Select Nerdy, and watch your screen transform accordingly:

 Here, the rows of the spreadsheet represent your product variants.
 The columns contain variant names, images, videos, price variants, stock locations, and attributes.
 At the top of the spreadsheet, you’ll see the total number of variants listed.
 When you make any changes, the Save changes button will be enabled.
 You must click this button to preserve any changes you make.
 If you don’t, changes will be lost when you browse away from this product.